Operation Tungsten: Attack

-Force One departed the Home Fleet's base at Scapa Flow in the Orkney Islands on 30 March, three days after JW 58 had sailed from Loch Ewe in Scotland.
+Force One departed the Home Fleet's base at Scapa Flow in the Orkney Islands on 30 March, three days after Convoy JW 58 had sailed from Loch Ewe in Scotland.
 Force Two departed separately later that day.
 The convoy comprised 49 merchant ships escorted by a powerful force of 33 warships, including two escort carriers.
 German reconnaissance aircraft located JW 58 on 30 March, and all of the U-boats in the Norwegian Sea were directed to intercept it.
 The German aircraft did not conduct wider-ranging sorties in search of the convoy's battleship covering force or other Allied ships.
 A total of 17 U-boats attacked JW 58 between 1 and 3 April without success; none of the Allied ships suffered any damage, and the escorts sank four U-boats and shot down six German aircraft during the convoy's voyage from Scotland to the Soviet Union.
 JW 58 reached its destination at Kola Bay on 6 April.
 While several Allied aircraft were lost during the voyage, mostly to flying accidents, all of the ships arrived unscathed.

 Owing to a combination of favourable factors, Fraser decided on 1 April to bring the raid on Kaafjord forward by 24 hours.
 Decrypted German signals indicated that Tirpitz's trials had been delayed until 3 April, and Fraser hoped that an attack on this date would catch the battleship away from her usual well-protected mooring.
 Moreover, as JW 58's escorts were performing well and there was no indication that Tirpitz would sortie into the open sea, Fraser judged that Force One no longer needed to provide support for the transports.
 Weather conditions were also unusually good for the Norwegian Sea in early Spring and were well suited to flying operations.
 After the decision to attack was made both tankers and two escorting destroyers detached from Force Two and proceeded to a point 300 mi north-west of Kaafjord where they remained to supply any destroyers that ran low on fuel.
 The rest of Force Two altered course to rendezvous with Force One, and this was achieved at 4:20 pm on 2 April.
-After the two forces met Duke of York, with Fraser on board, and two destroyers sailed to the north-west and took up a position where they would be able to intercept Tirpitz in the event that she had sailed from Kaafjord without being detected.
+After the two forces met, Duke of York with Fraser on board, and two destroyers sailed to the north-west and took up a position where they would be able to intercept Tirpitz in the event that she had sailed from Kaafjord without being detected.
 The remainder of the Home Fleet proceeded to the strike's launching point.